 Fields of Study

-Research and courses are offered in the areas of molecular biology, microbiology, environmental biology, anatomy, behavior, plant biology, physiology, developmental biology, computer modeling, and mycology.
+Research and courses are offered in wide range of biological disciplines, including molecular biology, microbiology, environmental biology, anatomy, behavior, plant biology, physiology, developmental biology, computer modeling, and mycology.
 Click here to see a list of the graduate Biology faculty and their research interests.
-Click here to see an announcement about the affiliation allowing SJU Biology MS students to engage in thesis research at the Lankenau Medical Research Institute.
+The department is well-equipped both for teaching and research at the undergraduate level.
+Major equipment available includes transmission, scanning and confocal microscopes, tissue culture facilities, an extensive vivarium, and sophisticated plant growth chambers as well as a rooftop greenhouse and experimental green roof.
+Some of these facilties can be viewed here.

-For more information about the graduate program, please contact Dr. James Watrous, Graduate Director, Department of Biology.
-You can reach him by e-mail at email@example.com or by phone at (610)660-1829.
+For more information about the graduate program, please contact Dr. Karen Snetselaar, Graduate Director, Department of Biology.
+You can reach her by e-mail at firstname.lastname@example.org or by phone at (610)660-1826.